kohei-us/orcus/doc/python/orcus/sheet.rst

       The data region is the smallest possible range that includes all non-empty cells in the sheet.
 The top-left corner of the data region is always at the top-left corner of the sheet.

-.. py:class:: SheetRows

-   Iterator for rows within a sheet.

-.. py:class:: NamedExpressions

-   Iterator for named expressions.

-   .. py:attribute:: names
-      :type: set

-      A set of strings representing the names of the named expressions.